Skip to main content

 AI Image Generation

-If your instance has AI image generation enabled, a Generate Image button appears in the header.
+If your instance has AI image generation enabled, click the + button in the header and choose Generate with AI to open the image generation dialog.
 See AI Image Generation for details.

 When generation is in progress, active jobs appear at the top showing status (queued, generating, saving).
 Completed images are added to the library automatically.